sinchana1408/Dataset-Analysis-and-visualize-Dashboard/README.md

 ## Dataset Analysis & Visualization Dashboard
-It a dynamic web-based application built using Flask that enables users to upload datasets and perform both exploratory data analysis (EDA) and machine learning evaluation.
-The system automatically detects whether the selected target column represents a classification or regression task and trains multiple models accordingly.
-It generates detailed performance metrics along with visual outputs such as confusion matrices and feature importance charts.

-## 🚀 Key Features

-📂 Upload any CSV dataset

-🧠 Automatic classification or regression detection

-📊 Data preview and preprocessing

-🤖 Multiple model comparison (Random Forest, Logistic/Linear Regression)

-📈 Evaluation Metrics:

-Accuracy

-Precision

-Recall

-F1 Score

-MAE

-RMSE

-R² Score

-📉 Confusion Matrix Visualization

-📊 Feature Importance Graph

-📄 Downloadable PDF Evaluation Report

-🎨 Professional Black Themed UI

-## 🛠 Technologies Used

-Python

-Flask

-Pandas

-NumPy

-Scikit-learn

-Matplotlib

-ReportLab

-HTML & CSS

-## 📊 Project Screenshots
+This project is a web-based application built using Flask that allows users to upload a dataset and analyze it easily.
+The main purpose of this system is to help users perform basic exploratory data analysis (EDA) and evaluate machine learning models without writing much code.

+After uploading a CSV dataset, the application lets the user choose a target column.
+The system then automatically determines whether the problem is a classification task or a regression task and trains suitable machine learning models.

+The application also displays model performance metrics and visualizations such as confusion matrices and feature importance graphs to help users better understand the results.

+---

+## Key Features

+- Upload CSV datasets
+- Automatic detection of classification or regression problems
+- Dataset preview and basic preprocessing
+- Comparison of multiple machine learning models
+- Evaluation metrics including:
+  - Accuracy
+  - Precision
+  - Recall
+  - F1 Score
+  - MAE
+  - RMSE
+  - R² Score
+- Confusion matrix visualization
+- Feature importance visualization
+- Option to download a PDF report with evaluation results
+- Simple black themed user interface

+---

+## Technologies Used

+- Python
+- Flask
+- Pandas
+- NumPy
+- Scikit-learn
+- Matplotlib
+- ReportLab
+- HTML
+- CSS

+---

+## Project Screenshots

 ### Main Dashboard
 ![Project Screenshot](Screenshot%202026-02-22%20180634.png)